MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_1-create-code-copilot-autocompletions.md

     }
     ```

-Your setup requirements are complete and you're ready to begin the exercise.
+Your setup requirements are complete and you're ready to continue the demo.

 ### Use GitHub Copilot to generate code line completions from a comment

 GitHub Copilot generates code completion suggestions based on the comment and the existing context of your app.
 You can use comments to describe code snippets, methods, data structures, and other code elements.

-Use the following steps to complete this section of the exercise:
+Use the following steps to complete this section of the demo:

 1. In the **Program.cs** file, create two empty code lines below the `Main` method.